joe7575/techage/manuals/manual_ta1_EN.md

 * Light the lighter through the hole
 * Place the melting pot in the flame over the tower (one block above the flame)
-* To stop the burner, temporarily close the hole with an earth block, for example.
+* To stop the burner, temporarily close the hole with an dirt block, for example.

 The melting pot has its own menu of recipes and an inventory where you have to put the ores in.